 A. Referrals for DeafBlind Services

-The VR Counselor must contact the DeafBlind Specialist assigned to their region to discuss the needs of the customer and creates a service record.
+The VR Counselor must contact the DeafBlind Specialist assigned to their VR Workforce Area to discuss the needs of the customer and creates a service record.

 Assessment: The DeafBlind Specialist conducts the requested assessments to determine the customer’s need, type, and duration of services and goods.
 Once completed, the DeafBlind Specialist sends a copy of the results to the VR Counselor, which are then included in the case record.